syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 _DataGrid with wrapped Header text_

-> Note: You need to set HeaderRowHeight in SfDataGrid to differentiate TextWrap in columnHeader.

-> SfDataGrid.HeaderRowHeight = “100”;
+N> You need to set HeaderRowHeight in SfDataGrid to differentiate TextWrap in columnHeader.
+SfDataGrid.HeaderRowHeight = “100”;

 ### How to skip AutoGenerate column for particular property